A Texan is a man who can't decide whether Texas has the biggest midgets in the world, or the smallest.

 Of course, that particular PWRG (the Jaffa Old Master Bra'tac) referred to everyone as "X of Place of Origin": he called Colonel O'Neill "O'Neill of Minnesota" on at least one occasion.

-Both averted and played straight in Dr. Sheldon Cooper of The Big Bang Theory.
-Sheldon himself is from the Gulf coast of Texas and is about as non-stereotypical a Texan as you can imagine (his Texas-sized ego notwithstanding).
+Dr. Sheldon Cooper of The Big Bang Theory is from the Gulf coast of Texas and is about as non-stereotypical a Texan as you can imagine (his Texas-sized ego notwithstanding).
 However, he seems to hold most Texans in disdain for being examples of the trope.

 Sheldon tries to invoke this trope in one episode when his friends prank him, saying Texans know how to get revenge.
 It fails.